niranjan-2024/Socially_Full_stack_social_media_webapp/README.md

 # Socially - Social Media Web Application
+- [Demo Video](https://www.youtube.com/watch?v=98lajD8APHg) - A comprehensive Demo of using our WebApp.

 The Social Media Web Application is a platform that allows users to connect with each other, share posts, and engage in meaningful conversations.
 It provides a seamless and user-friendly experience for social networking and content sharing.